Jump to content

 Brief description

-On June 3, 2020, the city council passed a resolution to further expand the tram network in Mainz.
-New routes are to be examined, planned, and implemented for the further development of the Mainz tram network.
-Comprehensive public participation is to accompany the planning of the specific tram projects.
+On June 3, 2020, the City Council passed a resolution to further expand the tram network in Mainz.
+To further develop the Mainz tram network, new routes are to be evaluated, planned, and implemented.
+Comprehensive public participation is to take place in conjunction with the planning of each specific tram project.
 The project is divided into the following subprojects:

-• Subproject 3 – Connection to the Heiligkreuz district
+• Subproject 3 – Connection to the Heiligkreuz District and University Hospital

-Connection of the new Heiligkreuz district and parts of the upper town, Weisenau, and Hechtsheim-Ost, as well as connection to the university hospital
+: Connection of the new Heiligkreuz District and parts of the Upper Town, Weisenau, and Hechtsheim-Ost, as well as the connection to the University Hospital

-• Long-term development of the tram network, including possible connections to the surrounding Rhine-Hesse region (measure not yet started)
+• Long-term expansion of the tram network, including potential connections to the surrounding areas of Rheinhessen (work has not yet begun)

 Citizen participation

-All citizens were able to contribute their comments and suggestions through various participation opportunities.
-It was ensured that the objections heard at the events were passed on to the planning table and that these questions and comments were dealt with seriously.
-Each suggestion and concern was examined individually to determine how it should be handled.
-In other words, it was examined which interests could be pursued and incorporated into the planning and which could not.
-In the latter case, the reasons were explained in a comprehensible manner.
+Through various opportunities for public participation, all residents were able to share their comments and suggestions.
+Measures were taken to ensure that the objections raised at the events were forwarded to the planning team and that these questions and comments were taken seriously.
+Each suggestion and concern was reviewed individually to determine how it should be addressed.
+This meant assessing which interests could be pursued and incorporated into the planning and which could not.
+In such cases, a clear explanation was provided as to why.

 2. Online participation